worksnoah/LARP/README.md

          ▼                                             ▼
 ┌──────────────────┐                       ┌───────────────────────┐
 │ Browser: Player B│                       │ Edge: judge-larp      │
-│ GitHub Pages     │                       │ 6 JPEGs → OpenAI     │
+│ GitHub Pages     │                       │ 20 JPEGs → OpenAI    │
 └──────────────────┘                       └───────────────────────┘
 ```

-Player A is deterministic: the oldest waiting visitor is Player A, creates the WebRTC offer, schedules the shared start time, captures both feeds at 4/10/16 seconds, and makes the only judging request.
+Player A is deterministic: the oldest waiting visitor is Player A, creates the WebRTC offer, schedules the shared start time, captures both feeds every two seconds from 2 through 20 seconds, and makes the only judging request.
 Player B receives the verdict by Realtime Broadcast and polls the temporary match record as a fallback.

 ## Repository